- Infectious Mononucleosis (Mono) - Slideshow

 - What tests do health care professionals use to diagnose infectious mono?

 - What health care specialists treat infectious mono?

 - What is the usual course and treatment of mono?

 Quick GuideSymptoms of Mono: Infectious Mononucleosis Treatment

 How is mono transmitted or spread?
 What is the incubation period for mono?
 What is the contagious period for mono?

 Mono is spread by person-to-person contact.
 Saliva is the primary method of transmitting mono, which leads to the infection of B lymphocytes in the mouth and throat.
 Infectious mononucleosis developed its common name of "kissing disease" from this prevalent form of transmission among teenagers.
-It typically takes between four to eight weeks for symptoms of mono to appear after the initial infection with EBV.
+It typically takes between four to eight weeks for people become symptomatic after the initial infection with EBV.
 A person with mono can also pass the disease by coughing or sneezing, causing small droplets of infected saliva and/or mucus to be suspended in the air which can be inhaled by others.
 Sharing food or beverages from the same container or utensil can also transfer the virus from one person to another since contact with infected saliva may result.